 Watching films and TV shows online can be cheap and convenient, but you could be breaking the law if you use dodgy websites.
 Here's where you can watch TV and films for free.

-There are literally hundreds of sites that allow you to download or stream your favourite programmes for little of no charge so if you want to watch TV and movies online you have plenty of options.
+Yes, hundreds of sites let you download or stream your favourite programmes for little or no charge, so you have plenty of options.

 However, many of these sites could be breaking intellectual property laws that protect the media industry from people distributing their work without permission.

-Stream a film from an illegal source and you could receive a warning letter from your service provider and even face your internet speed being clipped or blocked all together if you are deemed to be a frequent offender.
+Stream a film from an illegal source and you could receive a warning letter from your service provider, and even face your internet speed being clipped or blocked completely.

-Under UK copyright law, a film is protected for 70 years from the death of the last to survive out of the director, the screen writer and if applicable, the original musical composer.
+Under UK copyright law, a film is protected for 70 years from the death of the last surviving director, screen writer or original musical composer.

 Once this period has expired, the film is considered as being in the 'public domain' and can be distributed freely.